-The core Adoption Team currently consists of one Team Manager, 1 Senior Practitioner, and 4 Social Workers.
+The core Adoption Team currently consists of 1 Team Manager/service manager, 1 Senior Practitioner, and 4 Social Workers.
 Administrative support is provided by 1.5 Adoption Administrators.
 All social workers within the team are suitably qualified with experience in varying degrees of children and family social work and fostering or adoption itself.
 There are currently temporary posts for 2 further social workers & 0.5 admin.

 The Adoption Team is part of the Department for People.
-The Head of Children's Services is Sue Hadley, who is also the Agency Decision Maker and the Corporate Director for People is Simon Leftley who also acts as Deputy Agency Decision Maker.
-The Adoption Service is part of children's services and -is managed by the Group Manager Placements & Resources (see below and attached structure chart)
+The Head of Children's Services is John O'Loughlin, who is also the Agency Decision Maker and the Corporate Director for People is Simon Leftley who also acts as Deputy Agency Decision Maker.
+The Adoption Service is part of children's services which is managed by the Group Manager Placements & Resources (see below and attached structure chart)